PLEASE WELCOME OUR

 CONDUCTOR & ARTISTIC DIRECTOR

 Active as a conductor, violinist, pianist, and educator, Nell Flanders brings her dynamic musicality to performances in a wide variety of genres, from orchestral classics to contemporary music, tango, blues, and period instrument baroque.
-In August 2022, Dr. Flanders will begin her tenure as Director of Orchestral Activities at Idaho State University where she will lead the Idaho State-Civic Symphony Orchestra and the ISU Chamber Orchestra.
+In August 2022, Dr. Flanders began her tenure as Director of Orchestral Activities at Idaho State University where she leads the Idaho State-Civic Symphony Orchestra and the ISU Chamber Orchestra.

-In her current position as Visiting Lecturer in Orchestra Studies at the University of Maryland, Baltimore County, Ms. Flanders directs the UMBC Symphony Orchestra.
-This past year at UMBC she curated a festival of tango music and dance featuring the Latin Grammy winning Pedro Giraudo Tango Quartet and conducted the faculty new music ensemble as part of UMBC’s Livewire Festival.
+In her previous position as Visiting Lecturer in Orchestra Studies at the University of Maryland, Baltimore County, Dr. Flanders directed the UMBC Symphony Orchestra.
+While at UMBC, she curated a festival of tango music and dance featuring the Latin Grammy winning Pedro Giraudo Tango Quartet and conducted the faculty new music ensemble as part of UMBC’s Livewire Festival.